Developer-Autodesk/forge.learning/docs/viewer/README.md

 ## Index.html

 This is the entry point of your app.
+For this sample we'll use [jQuery](https://jquery.com) for DOM manipulation, [Bootstrap](https://getbootstrap.com/) for styling and [jsTree](https://www.jstree.com) to list buckets & objects.
+All those libraries are coming from [CDN](https://cdnjs.com/) ([Content Delivery Network](https://en.wikipedia.org/wiki/Content_delivery_network)).

+And, of course, the Autodesk Forge Viewer libraries: viewer3d.min.js, three.min.js and style.min.css.

 Create a **index.html** file at your root location with:

 ```html
 <!DOCTYPE html>